-Not applicable.
+x Not applicable.
 There is no maximum age limit

-The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
+O The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.
+Specify:

-B-2: Individual Cost Limit (1 of 2)
+Appendix B-2: Individual Cost Limit

 a.
 Individual Cost Limit.
 The following individual cost limit applies when determining whether to deny home and community-based services or entrance to the waiver to an otherwise eligible individual (select one).
-Please note that a state may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:
+Please note that a State may have only ONE individual cost limit for the purposes of determining eligibility for the waiver:

-No Cost Limit.
-The state does not apply an individual cost limit.
-Do not complete Item B-2-b or item B-2-c.

-Cost Limit in Excess of Institutional Costs.
-The state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the state.
+X Cost n B-2 t Limit .
+The State does not apply an individual cost limit.
+Do not complete Item B-2-b or P-c .
+0 Cost Limit in Excess of Institutional Costs.
+The State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed the cost of a level of care specified for the waiver up to an amount specified by the State.
 Complete Items B-2-b and B-2-c.

-The limit specified by the state is (select one)

-A level higher than 100% of the institutional average.

-Specify the percentage:

-Institutional Cost Limit.
-Pursuant to 42 CFR 441.301(a)(3), the state refuses entrance to the waiver to any otherwise eligible individual when the state reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
-Complete Items B-2-b and B-2-c.

-Cost Limit Lower Than Institutional Costs.
-The state refuses entrance to the waiver to any otherwise qualified individual when the state reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the state that is less than the cost of a level of care specified for the waiver.
+The limit specified by the State is (select one) : 0 % A level higher than 100% of the institutional average Specify the percentage: 0 Oth er (specify): 0 Institutional Cost Limit .
+Pursuant to 42 CFR 441.301(a)(3), the State refuses entrance to the waiver to any otherwise eligible individual when the State reasonably expects that the cost of the home and community-based services furnished to that individual would exceed 100% of the cost of the level of care specified for the waiver.
+Complete Items B-2-b and B-2-c .
+0 Cost Limit Lower Than Institutional Costs .
+The State refuses entrance to the waiver to any otherwise qualified individual when the State reasonably expects that the cost of home and community-based services furnished to that individual would exceed the following amount specified by the State that is less than the cost of a level of care specified for the waiver.
 Specify the basis of the limit, including evidence that the limit is sufficient to assure the health and welfare of waiver participants.
 Complete Items B-2-b and B-2-c.

-The cost limit specified by the state is (select one):

-The following dollar amount:

-Specify dollar amount:

-The dollar amount (select one)

-Is adjusted each year that the waiver is in effect by applying the following formula:

-Specify the formula:

-May be adjusted during the period the waiver is in effect.
-The state will submit a waiver amendment to CMS to adjust the dollar amount.
+The cos t limit specified by the State is (select one) : O The following dollar amount: Specify dollar amount: The dollar amount (select one) : Is adjusted each year that the waiver is in effect by applying the following formula: Specify the formula: 0 May be adjusted during the period the waiver is in effect.
+The State will submit a waiver amendment to CMS to adjust the dollar amount.

-The following percentage that is less than 100% of the institutional average:
+0 The following percentage that is less than 100% of the institutional average:

-Specify percent:
+0 Other:

+Specify: